gatsbyjs/gatsby/docs/blog/2018-12-17-turning-the-static-dynamic/index.md

 > Q: What is one thing that Gatsby is capable of doing that might surprise some people? — ctlee

-> A: Gatsby can be used to build fully dynamic sites, which surprises some people because of it’s label as a “static site generator”.
-It’s fully equipped to be a powerful alternative to create-react-app and other similar solutions with the addition of easy pre-rendering and perf baked in. — biscarch
+> A: Gatsby can be used to build fully dynamic sites, which surprises some people because of it's label as a "static site generator".
+It's fully equipped to be a powerful alternative to create-react-app and other similar solutions with the addition of easy pre-rendering and perf baked in. — biscarch

 Even though Dustin [recently wrote about Gatsby for Apps](/blog/2018-11-07-gatsby-for-apps/) and open sourced his [Gatsby Mail](https://gatsby-mail.netlify.com/) demo, I do still find people constantly having to explain that Gatsby is "not just for sites".